 The RFQ/RFP stage for wind is now closed.
 The evaluation of proposals and recommendations from the evaluation will be reviewed by SaskPower's Board of Directors.
-Information on the number of submissions and the number of IPPs that submitted proposals is available now that the successful proponent has been announced.
-Algonquin Power and Utilities Corporation was approved for a 177 MW wind project.
-The Blue Hill Wind Energy Project is located south of Herbert and will feature 56 wind turbines.
-Construction is planned for 2019 with an in-service date for 2021.33
+Information on the number of submissions and the number of IPPs that submitted proposals will be available when the announcement of the successful proponent is made.
+The successful proponent will be announced by SaskPower in September 2018 with an anticipated in-service date for 2021.

-31 Jenn Sharp.
-"Solar Powering Saskatchewan."
-Industry West.
-Spring 2018.
-Issue 1 Vol 2.
-P. 32-33.
-32 SaskPower.
-Small Power Producers Program.
-Retrieved Online From: https://www.saskpower.com/efficiencyprograms-and-tips/generate-your-own-power/self-generation-programs/small-power-producers-program 33 D.C.
-Fraser.
-Province Approves Wind Projects.
-Regina Leader Post.
-September 20, 2018.
 For the competition around the first 10 MW of solar, SaskPower issued its RFQ in September 2016 to identify qualified IPPs.
 Thirty-four proponents moved onto the RFP stage when it was announced in February 2017.
 The window for proponents to submit bids in the RFP stage closed in September 2017.